Jutta-Proto/protocol-bt-cpp/README.md

 To reverse engineer the app, follow the following steps:
 * Download the [`JURA J.O.E.®`](https://play.google.com/store/apps/details?id=ch.toptronic.joe&hl=de&gl=US) app from the Google Play Store.
 For this, you can use, for example, the [APK DOWNLOADER from  Hamidreza Moradi](https://github.com/HamidrezaMoradi/APK-Downloader).
 * Once you have the APK, you can use [JADX](https://github.com/skylot/jadx) too.
 Most of the code is written in Java, but there are parts written in Kotlin, which will not be able to be decompiled from Java byte code.
-* In JADEX have a look at the `resources/assets/machinefiles` directory, where you can find all machine files describing individual coffee machines and their available functions.
+* In JADEX have a look at the `resources/assets/machinefiles` directory, where you can find all machine files describing individual coffee makers and their available functions.

 ## License and Copyright Notice
 This piece of software uses the following other libraries and dependencies: